Help paying your rent – Housing Benefit

 Changes to Housing Benefit for social housing tenants from April 2018

-After 1 April 2018 the Local Housing Allowance (LHA) rates will be applied to social housing as well as private sector properties.
+From 1 April 2018 the Local Housing Allowance (LHA) rates will be applied to social housing as well as private sector properties.

 This will mean that the lower of either the rent charged or the Local Housing Allowance rate will be used to calculate Housing Benefit entitlement.